LuigiAndrea/ctci/src/chapter8/q8.5/README.md

-## Operations
+## Recursive Multiply
-### Write methods to implement the multiply, subtract, and divide operations for integers.
-The results of all of these are integers.
-Use only the add operator.
+### Write a recursive function to multiply two positive integers without using the * operator.
+You can use addition, subtraction, and bit shifting, but you should minimize the number of those operations.